ices-eg/wg_MGWG/README.md

 ## Meeting agenda, Seattle 23-27 September 2019

+### Basic information
-> School of Aquatic and Fishery Sciences (SAFS), University of Washington.
+School of Aquatic and Fishery Sciences (SAFS), University of Washington.
 [Directions, parking, other visitor info](https://fish.uw.edu/about/visitor-info/).
 There are three SAFS buildings, this meeting will be in the _Fishery Sciences building_ (FSH, [google maps link](https://goo.gl/maps/CswN5tkrcqMUv1io9)).

-**Note the different room for Monday vs. the rest of the week**

 ### Schedule
+**_Note the different room for Monday vs. the rest of the week_**

 **Mon, 9am-5pm, Room FSH 203**
 * Welcome
 * Review of ongoing projects: